yassato/caige_barley/manuscript/manuscript.md

 ## Spatial Analysis of Field Trials with Splines (SpATS)

 We used the Spatial Analysis of Field Trials with Splines (SpATS) [@rodriguez-alvarez_correcting_2018] to quantify normal and extraneous spatial heterogeneity of plant damage by the net form net blotch, spot form net blotch, and scald.
-**The SpATS method estimates the proportion of the phenotypic variation directed to spatial correlation by exhibiting the spatial dependency of the observations according to their closeness in the field.
-SpATS models the spatial effects using P-splines along and calculates the amount of phenotypic variation owing to spatial processes.
-This can also model intricate spatial structures by using smoothing splines for equal row and column displacements.
-SpATS also quantified broad-sense heritability described by plant’s own genotypic effects.**
+The SpATS method employs a spline method to estimate spatial trends across two dimensional space along rows and ranges according to their spatial proximity [@rodriguez-alvarez_correcting_2018].
+By modeling spatial trends, SpATS can also estimate the amount of phenotypic variation owing to genotypes and the spatial trends [@rodriguez-alvarez_fast_2015], allowing us to quantify broad-sense heritability attributable to plants' own genotypic effects.
+Extraneous spatial heterogeneity can also be visualized by calculating row and column displacements for unexplained residuals [@gilmour_accounting_1997].

 To apply the SpATS method to barley data, we utilized the SpATS package [@rodriguez-alvarez_correcting_2018] implemented in R version 4.3.0 [@Rcite], with the following arguments specified in the SpATS and other optional functions.
 Damage levels (score variable) for the net form net blotch, spot form net blotch, and scald were separately analyzed as a response variable.
 The study years and experimental blocks of field trials were considered non-genetic covariates and included as fixed effects.
 Genotypes (i.e., the name of cultivars) and spatial positions (i.e., row and range) were considered random effects: the former was specified as "genotype.as.random = TRUE" and the latter was specified as "random = row + range" within the SpATS function.
-We set "ANOVA = TRUE" within the SAP function of the SpATS package to enable variance components to be quantified among the random effects of genotypes and spatial positions [@rodriguez-alvarez_fast_2015].
+The other parameters were set as default in the SpATS and its auxiliary SAP function, which corresponded to a cubic B-spline and second penalty order [@rodriguez-alvarez_correcting_2018].
 The getHeritability function was also used to calculate a generalized broad-sense heritability $H^2$ [@oakey_joint_2006].
 The estimated spatial heterogeneity was visualized using the plot.variogram.SpATS function, which depicted sample variograms based on displacements among rows, column and residuals [@gilmour_accounting_1997].